awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

-# Examples: Register Targets with a Maintenance Window<a name="mw-cli-tutorial-targets-examples"></a>
+# Examples: Register targets with a maintenance window<a name="mw-cli-tutorial-targets-examples"></a>

-You can register a single instance as a target using its instance ID, as demonstrated in [Step 2: Register a Target Instance with the Maintenance Window \(AWS CLI\)](mw-cli-tutorial-targets.md)\.
+You can register a single instance as a target using its instance ID, as demonstrated in [Step 2: Register a target instance with the maintenance window \(AWS CLI\)](mw-cli-tutorial-targets.md)\.
 You can also register one or more instances as targets using the command formats on this page\.

 In general, there are two methods for identifying the instances you want to use as maintenance window targets: specifying individual instances, and using resource tags\.
 The resource tags method provides more options, as shown in examples 2\-3\.